growupkuriyama-hub/lean_cfg_project/README.md

 - the entire accompanying paper is fully formalized;
 - CFG equivalence is solved;
 - a canonical CFG presentation has been constructed;
-- every fixed-`h` descriptor is already a language-level invariant;
+- every fixed-`h` descriptor is already a language-level invariant.
-- a new full identification theorem for CFLs has been proved.

 The intended claim is more modest and more precise: